XENONnT/outsource/README.md

-  --rundb_update        Update RunDB after processing --local_transfer      Transfer data to local after processing --keep_dbtoken        Do not renew .dbtoken --stage_out_lower     Whether to stage out the results of lower level processing
+  --rundb_update        Update RunDB after processing --local_transfer      Transfer data to local after processing --keep_dbtoken        Do not renew .dbtoken --resources_test      Whether to test the resources(memory, time, storage) usage of each job --stage_out_lower     Whether to stage out the results of lower level processing
 ```